-My experience in Israel was nothing short of amazing.
+The first time I went to Israel, I went solo and had just two days to explore.
+(TL;DR I found a $40 flight on Skyscanner from Krakow, Poland while I was traveling there and couldn’t resist).
+The trip was nothing short of amazing!
 Whether I was walking across Tel Aviv at night to get to my hostel or venturing around Jerusalem for a day, there was not a single time I felt unsafe.
 Every Israeli I encountered or asked for directions was helpful and kind.

-This post is a brief overview of what you can do in Israel in two days.
-There are hundreds of historic sights and places to see and in this post I only covered what I did.
-I strongly encourage you to brush up on your history before this trip as it makes everything WAY more interesting when you are actually standing there.
-In addition, make sure you plan what you want to see in Jerusalem if you are only going to do the free walking tour like I did.
-Technically I had more than 48 hours in Israel, so I wrote this post with the idea that travelers have a full 48 hours in Israel, not including their arrival and departure.
+I strongly encourage you to brush up on your history before this trip.
+It makes everything WAY more interesting when you are actually standing there.
+In addition, make sure you plan what you want to see in Jerusalem if you’re only going to do the free walking tour (like I did).

 Arrive in Tel Aviv